Erica Lynette Edwards

 Dance Theatre of Harlem

-Since joining The Joffrey, Erica’s vast repertoire includes Apollo, Appalachian Spring, Cinderella (Fairy Godmother), Dark Elegies (4th Song), Deuce Coupe (Lead), The Green Table (Partisan Woman), Light Rain (Pas de Deux), The Nutcracker, N.Y.
+Since joining The Joffrey, Edwards’ vast repertoire includes Apollo, Appalachian Spring, Cinderella (Fairy Godmother), Dark Elegies (4th Song), Deuce Coupe (Lead), The Green Table (Partisan Woman), Light Rain (Pas de Deux), The Nutcracker, N.Y.
 Export: Opus Jazz!
-(Static Girl), Les Patineurs (Red Girls), Square Dance, Le Sacre du Printemps (Chosen One), Stravinsky Violin Concerto (Aria 1), Suite Saint Saens, and Viva Vivaldi (Soloist).
+(Static Girl), Les Patineurs (Red Girls), Square Dance, Le Sacre du Printemps (Chosen One), Stravinsky Violin Concerto (Aria 1), Suite Saint-Saens, and Viva Vivaldi (Soloist).

 Former Joffrey dancer moves offstage to bring ballet to young audiences, Chicago Tribune

-Joffrey Names Dancer Erica Lynette Edwards New Director of Community Engagement
+Joffrey Names Dancer Erica Lynette Edwards New Director of Community Engagement, Broadway World

 The Dancers Breaking The Color Barrier In Professional Ballet, Chicagoist